laravel/vapor-docs/1.0/projects/environments.md

 vapor env my-environment --docker
 ```

-This will create a `my-environment.Dockerfile` file in your project's root directory.
+This command will create a `my-environment.Dockerfile` file in your application's root directory.

 ## Environment Variables